tigerwill90/fox/README.md

 /users/uuid:/config         no matches
 ````

-For hostnames, named parameters are also supported.
-The path portion must still include at least `/`.
+Named parameters are also supported in hostname.
+Note that the path portion must still include at least `/`.

 ````
 Pattern exemple.com/avengers